2014 AGM & Campaigners Conference

 But the event is not just about such formal decision-making.
 The annual conference part of the day is an important forum for members and non-members alike to engage in debates and discussions about how we conduct our work and the political environment we operate in, and how we can inform, learn from, and support each other so as to maximise our effectiveness as a whole.

-That’s why every member is warmly encouraged to consider if there is any issue that they would like to bring to the AGM/Conference, whatever its nature.
-Formal motions for AGM debate must be proposed in writing by the specified deadline (see above); on the other hand suggestions are welcome at any time for topics for Conference workshops and discussions.
+Every member is warmly encouraged to consider if there is any issue that they would like to bring to the AGM/Conference, whatever its nature.
+Formal motions for AGM debate must be proposed in writing by the specified deadline (the 2014 has now passed); on the other hand suggestions are welcome at any time for topics for Conference workshops and discussions.
+Contact email@example.com

 The Particular Role of Local Groups